 You need to learn to code if you want to build an app from scratch.
 If you don’t want to learn to code, you can use an app builder to create one based on a template.

-In the first section of this article, we’ll focus on how you can learn the basics required to code an Android app.
+In the first section of this article, we’ll focus on how you can learn the basics required to code your first app.

-At the end, we’ll show you how you can create an Android app using AppInstitute.
-With our app builder, you can build an app in just a few hours.
+At the end, we’ll show you how you can create an Android app using AppInstitute’s drag and drop platform.
+With our app builder, you can build a mobile app in just a few hours.
 It’s the perfect choice for people who don’t have the time to learn a programming language.

 There are two steps to learning how to create an Android app from scratch.

-- You need to learn the programming language used to code apps.
+- You need to learn the language used to code apps.